Archan6el/NSA-Codebreaker-2025-Writeup/Task6.md

         logger.info(f"Created channel '{display_name}' and added users: {user1}, {user2}, {user3}")
 ```

-This creates a channel, consisting of you, a seller user (non-mod), another user (non-mod), with the last user required to be a mod.
+This creates a channel, consisting of you, a seller user, another user, with the last user required to be a mod.

 ```python
 user1 = message.sender_name